Niall-Keating/Notes/Work/Teva/Cloud App Initial Thoughts.md

 }
 ```
 - The files uploaded to the `session` endoint are saved to an internal `/media` folder on the cloud platform, for the Teva SmartInhaler testing that Pawel J has been conducting recently, this can be found at: `/var/www/firmwave-staging/media`
-- A log file showing this transaction was sent by Pawel and is available here: [[teva]]
+- A log file showing this transaction was sent by Pawel and is available here: ![[Work/]]

 ## My Ideas